BombayV/qbcore.github.io/client/functions/functions.md

 The following info contains every client sided function in QBCore framework and how to use it.
 It also contains some basic info on what it does.

-?> **Important information** - All the following functions required QBCore object which is called through the import in the fxmanifest.
-If you don't know yet about importing the QBCore object, we recommend reading the [fxmanifest documentation](./other/fxmanifest?id=qbcore-fxmanifest-introduction)
+?> **Important information** - All the following functions required QBCore object which is called through the import in the fxmanifest or the export.
+If you don't know yet about importing the QBCore object, we recommend reading the [fxmanifest documentation](../other/fxmanifest/fxmanifest?id=qbcore-fxmanifest-introduction).

 ## QBCore.Functions.GetPlayerData